 The Union Square area bristles with big-city bravado, while just a stone's throw away is a place that feels like a city unto itself, Chinatown.
 The two areas share a strong commercial streak, although manifested very differently.
-In Union Square the crowds zigzag among international brands, trailing glossy shopping bags.
+In Union Square–-a plaza but also the neighborhood around it—the crowds zigzag among international brands, trailing glossy shopping bags.
 A few blocks north, people dash between small neighborhood stores, their arms draped with plastic totes filled with groceries or souvenirs.

 John Waters is hosting a punk party in Oakland and everyone’s invited.More